Gouda - Bits and Bobs

 This Eljeco kan, in a very nice decor, was sent in by Magda from Holland.

 More Czechoslovakian pottery.
-Thanks to Jasper & Alison from Melbourne, Australia and an anonymous senders from the USA.
+Thanks to Jasper & Alison from Melbourne, Australia and anonymous senders from USA and England.
 The impressed/raised numbers are probably the model/shape and the 'D' number the decor.

 Czechoslovakian ribbed vase sent in by Marie from Holland.